 Whichever way operators choose to tackle Ontario’s regulatory climate, it will be a complicated and tough battle to become compliant in a reasonable timeframe.

-However, utilizing an identity verification partner to help smoothen the bumps in the road and provide a guiding hand will prove to be an incredible advantage.
-KYC and AML should not be a burden but an enabler for your success.
+However, utilizing an identity verification partner to help smooth the bumps in the road and provide a guiding hand will prove to be an incredible advantage.
+KYC and AML should not be a burden, but an enabler for your success.

 Director Global Gambling & Sales UK at IDnow